 Change the key value to the one you need and restart your computer.

-Another way to change the network category is using the Local Security Policy Editor.
-Run secpol.msc snap-in and go to Network List Manager Policies.
+Another way to change the network location type is to use the Local Security Policy Editor.
+Run secpol.msc snap-in and go to the section Network List Manager Policies.
 On the right, find your network by its name as it is displayed in the Network and Sharing Center.
-Open the network properties and go to the Network Location tab, then change the network type to Private and save the changes.
+Open the network properties and go to the Network Location tab, then change the network type from Not configured to Private and save the changes.
 To prevent users from changing the network profile, select the option “User cannot change location”.